 Keeping physically fit and active during pregnancy offers many health benefits, such as improving physical and mental wellbeing while helping you to maintain a healthy weight.
 Healthy pregnant women should participate in some form of aerobic and muscle strengthening exercises to a point where they can still carry on a conversation without being breathless.
-Make sure you warm up, cool down and only exercise within your comfort zone; just make sure you don’t overdo it.
+Make sure you warm up, cool down and only exercise within your comfort zone.
 Depending on your level of fitness, physical activities to enjoy include yoga, swimming, walking, light jogging, aqua aerobics, cycling or specialised pregnancy exercise classes.

-During pregnancy your dietary requirements increase to support not only your health, but also that of your developing baby.
-Eating a wide variety of unprocessed foods is a good place to start, and taking a specialised pregnancy multivitamin provides a broad-spectrum of important nutrients.
-In theory, a healthy nutritious diet should provide you with all the nutrients you need while pregnant, but there are some vitamins and minerals that are especially important during pregnancy:
+During pregnancy your nutritional demands increase to support not only your health, but also that of your developing baby.
+Eating a wide variety of unprocessed foods is a good place to start with a focus on nutrient density rather than increased volume Some key nutrients that are essential in pregnancy include:

-Fish oil provides a rich source of the omega-3 fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
-Increasing omega-3 fatty acids during pregnancy may be beneficial to both mother and child and sufficient levels during pregnancy are required for normal development of the baby.
-DHA in particular is important during pregnancy for healthy brain, eye and vision development.
-See Omega-3 Concentrate here.
+Fish oil is a rich source of the omega-3 fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) which assist the health of both mother and baby during pregnancy.
+The body cannot produce omega-3 fatty acids so women can only obtain them from their diet or through supplementation.
+Sufficient levels during pregnancy are required for normal development of the baby.
+In particular, DHA is important for the development of a baby’s eyes, brain and central nervous system.

 Birth preparation with Raspberry leaf